richmahn/en_ta/checking/goal-checking/sub-title.md

-What is the Goal of Checking?
+What is the goal of checking?